General (scope, criteria, time limits)

 - specific rights related to admission to the regular procedure[5]

-The grounds laid down in article 19-A (1) of the Asylum Act for considering an asylum application inadmissible include cases where the asylum seeker:
+The grounds laid down in article 19-A (1) of the Asylum Act for considering an asylum application inadmissible include cases where the asylum applicant:

-The National Director of SEF/Board of AIMA has 30 days to take a decision on the admissibility of the application,[12] which is reduced to 10 days in the case of subsequent applications[13] and applications following a removal decision,[14] and to 7 days in the case of the Border Procedure.[15]
+The Board of AIMA has 30 days to take a decision on the admissibility of the application,[12] which is reduced to 10 days in the case of subsequent applications[13] and applications following a removal decision,[14] and to 7 days in the case of the Border Procedure.[15]

-In case SEF/AIMA does not comply with these time limits, the claim is automatically admitted to the procedure.[16]
+In case AIMA does not comply with these time limits, the claim is automatically admitted to the procedure.[16]

 In practice, all asylum applicants undergo an interview that assesses the above-mentioned inadmissibility clauses along with the merits of the application.[17]

-According to the information available to CPR, except for Dublin-related decisions, the number of asylum applications deemed inadmissible in 2023 was low.
-As per the data collected by CPR, a total of 271 inadmissibility decisions from applications made in 2023 were adopted by the beginning of 2024.[18]
-Out of those, 18 were non-Dublin decisions, including inadmissibility on the grounds of having been granted international protection in another Member State, first country of asylum, safe third country and a subsequent application without new elements.
+According to the information available to CPR, except for Dublin-related decisions, the number of asylum applications deemed inadmissible in 2024 was relatively low.
+As per the data collected by CPR, a total of 143 inadmissibility decisions from applications made in 2024 were adopted.[18]
+Out of those, 33 were non-Dublin decisions, including inadmissibility on the grounds of having been granted international protection in another Member State, first country of asylum, safe third country and a subsequent application without new elements.

-While SEF/AIMA generally admits asylum seekers to the regular procedure in case of non-compliance with applicable time limits, the automatic admission and issuance of a provisional residence permit has at times required a proactive intervention of the asylum seeker or of their legal counsel.
+While AIMA generally admits asylum applicants to the regular procedure in case of non-compliance with applicable time limits, the automatic admission and issuance of a provisional residence permit has frequently required a proactive intervention of the asylum applicant or of their legal counsel.[20]
+According to CPR’s observation, throughout 2024, there were individual cases outside Lisbon who were unable to obtain information about their cases or be notified of a decision, despite being a manifest case of non-compliance with the applicable time limits.

-Additionally, in 2023, CPR observed significant delays in the recognition of automatic admission to the regular procedure by the national authorities.
-Notably, by the end of the year, AIMA issued more than 300 admissibility decisions due to the non-compliance with the 30-day time limit by the national authorities.[19]
+Additionally, in 2024, CPR observed significant delays in the recognition of automatic admission to the regular procedure by the national authorities.
+Notably, by the end of 2023, AIMA issued more than 300 admissibility decisions due to the non-compliance with the 30-day time limit by the national authorities.
 A significant number of these decisions concerned applications made several months before.

 Personal interview

-The Asylum Act provides for the systematic personal interview of all asylum seekers, including to assess admissibility,[21] except for cases where:
+The Asylum Act provides for the systematic personal interview of all asylum applicants, including to assess admissibility,[21] except for cases where:

 - the evidence already available allows for a positive decision; or